 Common issues we have seen from other DIY / Self-build oriented BMSes

-Batteries with a BMS that blocks charge or discharge current, or sets CCL to 0 when full, cause all sorts of warnings and alarms, which can often be very confusing or misleading.
+Batteries using a BMS that blocks charge, or discharge current, or sets CCL to 0 when full, can trigger a number of confusing or misleading inverter/charger warnings and alarms.

-Another common example is Victron requires the BMS to change the Charge Voltage Limit to restrict power flowing to the battery as it gets full.
-If the BMS attempts restriction using the Charge Current Limit without adjusting the Charge Voltage Limit it can cause Overcharge, Overvoltage or Overcurrent warnings.
+Another common problem as a battery becomes fully charged, Victron requires the BMS to change the Charge Voltage Limit (CVL) to restrict the power flowing to the battery.
+If, however, the BMS attempts to restrict power using the Charge Current Limit, without adjusting the Charge Voltage Limit, this can trigger Overcharge, Overvoltage or Overcurrent warnings.

 Batteries can be dangerous.
 And Lithium Batteries even more so, though don't under estimate the danger of gassing lead acid batteries either.
 Some types of lithium cells are somewhat intrinsically safe in the way that they won't catch fire when treated wrongly.
 Note though that while mostly not burning, there will be an enormous mess and smell.

 Other lithium technologies are less/not intrinsically safe and they will easily catch fire by overcharging them for example.
 To go into more detail about all this is beyond the scope of this page - but please take this seriously and also be aware that Victron does not take any responsibility for this.

 Worded simply: a battery must be intrinsically safe, and include its own large disconnect mechanism such as a contactor.
 Only relying on digital signals telling our inverters and chargers to stop charging is not sufficient.

 Same message in more words is also here in this blog post: https://www.victronenergy.com/blog/2019/09/19/msol-gmbh-a-pv-energy-storage-ups-project/, as well as available all over the internet when reading into this issue.